sassoftware/viya4-iac-aws/docs/CONFIG-VARS.md

 ## PostgreSQL Server

-When setting up *external databases servers*, you must provide information about those servers in the `postgres_servers` variable block.
+When setting up *external database servers*, you must provide information about those servers in the `postgres_servers` variable block.
 Each item in the variable block creates a unique database server.

 The variable has the following format: